thisisnashir/HibernateTests/readme.md

 Later on we add Question class as foreign key to Answer Class making it a bi-directional one-to-one mapping.

+Then we use mappedBy keyword in OneToOne annotation to keep the joined column in answer table hidden.
+But its still there and we can get question from any answer object.

   [hibernate-cfg-dir]: ./readmeResources/hibernate-cfg-directory.png
   [sql-yog-image-save-screenshot]: ./readmeResources/sql-yog-image-save-screenshot.png